soulwing/credo/user-stories.md

 user's first visit to the application.

 A user profile contains
-* username --- the same string used to access the application
+* username --- the same string used to access the application; this field is displayed in the form, but is set to the logged-in user name and is read-only
 * full name --- used in displaying current activity, etc
 * password --- used to protect the user's private key; depending on the access control mechanism, this may also be the login password